Sayeeda Khanam

 Sayeeda Khanam (29 December 1937 – 18 August 2020) was the first female professional photographer of Bangladesh.
 She covered many important events of Liberation War of Bangladesh in 1971 through her photography.

 Early life and education

 Khanam was born in Pabna District in the then Bengal Presidency (now Bangladesh).
-She is the youngest among her two brothers and four sisters.
+She was the youngest among her two brothers and four sisters.
 Her interest in photography began at a very early age when her sister bought her a Rolleicord camera.
 She never received any institutional training on photography, but learned from foreign photography magazines which were given to her by the owner of Jaidi's studio, a studio of Dhaka.

 Khanam completed her master's degree in Bengali literature and library science from the University of Dhaka.

 Career

 In 1956, she began her career as a photographer in Begum, the only newspaper dedicated to women at that time.
 Her photographs have been published in several national newspapers and she covered many national and international seminars.
 She worked as a photographer with the filmmaker Satyajit Ray in three of his films.
 Besides Ray, she also did portraits of figures such as Queen Elizabeth, Neil Armstrong, Buzz Aldrin, Mother Teresa, Indira Gandhi and Sheikh Mujibur Rahman.

 Khanam worked as a librarian in seminar library of Bengali Literature department of University of Dhaka from 1974 to 1986.
 After the war, she volunteered as a nurse in Holy Family Hospital for a while.